 Under Desk Treadmill Review Criteria

-You’ll find below a quantitative head-to-head of all the walking treadmill desks we’ve reviewed, measured by the following criteria.
+We’ve compiled the specs of all the major under desk treadmill bases on the market today, so you can easily compare them to find the right treadmill for your sit-stand-walk workstation.
+You’ll find below a quantitative head-to-head of all the walking treadmill desks we’ve reviewed, measured by the following criteria:

 Motor Rating: Horsepower rating of the treadmill motor.
 Not as important as manufacturers would lead you to believe.

 Top Speed: Maximum speed of the treadmill, given in mph.
 Typical (“NEAT”) walking speed is generally 1-2 mph.

 Belt Walking Area: The size of the belt (width x length), given in inches.
 Extremely important, as larger users will find smaller belts perilous.

 Dimensions: Size of the treadmill (length x width x height), given in inches.
 Important when planning your workstation’s layout.